citation-style-language/locales/CONTRIBUTING.md

 The CSL locale files provide the standard translations for automatic localization of CSL styles.
 As such, the CSL locale files should generally contain the most commonly used translations for a given locale.
-Less common translations can be provided in the individual CSL styles that require them, which will overwrite the CSL locale file translations.
+Less common translations can be [provided in the individual CSL styles](http://docs.citationstyles.org/en/stable/specification.html#locale) that require them, which will overwrite the CSL locale file translations.

-Because each CSL locale file offers the standard translations for all CSL styles, changes should be made conservative and carefully.
+Because each CSL locale file offers the standard translations for all CSL styles, changes should be made conservatively and carefully.
 We will often ask a second native speaker and/or past contributor to look over your proposed changes.

 ## Licensing and crediting